 Do the users need to have an specific app installed or interact somehow to be detected?

-No, the scan is performed silently, Meshlium just detects the "beacon frames" originated by the WiFi and Bluetooth radios integrated in the Smartphones.
-Users just need to have at least one of the two wireless interfaces turned on.
+No, the scan is performed silently, Meshlium just detects the "beacon frames" originated by the WiFi and Bluetooth radios integrated in the smartphones.
+Users just need to have the WiFi radio ON or the Bluetooth radio ON with the visible option activated.

 In the scanning process each Bluetooth device gives its “Class of Device” (CoD) attribute which allows to identify the type of service it gives.
 We can differentiate easily the CoD’s generated by the car’s handsfree from the people’s phone ones.

 In the Bluetooth inquiry there are seven different power levels which go from -27dBm to 3dBm in order to set different coverage zones from 10 to 50 meters.
 In both WiFi and Bluetooth radios these zones can also be increased or decreased by using a different antenna for the module as it counts with an standard N-Male connector.
 The default antenna which comes with the scanning modules is an omnidirectional antenna with a gain of 5 dBi.
 Ask our Sales Dep. or the couple of 18 dBi, directional antenna option.

 How do I calculate the distance of any of the devices detected?